Justintime50/github-archive/README.md

     -gp, --gists_pull     Pull personal gists.
     -oc, --orgs_clone     Clone organization repos.
     -op, --orgs_pull      Pull organization repos.
-    -b BRANCH, --branch BRANCH
-                            Which branch to pull from.
-If no branch is specified, the default repo branch will be used.

 Environment Variables:
     GITHUB_TOKEN                    expects a string of your GitHub Token